 This is the same image, of course, but two different versions – dark and light.
 The darker image is more mysterious and foreboding.
 The lighter image is more etherial and happy.

 Although the differences above are extreme, even tiny variations in the tones you capture can swing a photo’s emotions significantly.
 Personally, I like the appearance of dark, moody photographs, both monochromatic and in color.
-But the specific tones that work the best depend upon the scene you are photographing.
+But the specific tones that work the best depend upon the scene you are photographing, and in the image above, I prefer the lighter version.

 The most important thing to remember is this: The tones of your image – whether dark or bright – should harmonize with the character of the subject itself.
 Use them deliberately to tell the story you have in mind.